rohwalia/holiday-challenge/README.md

 Unfortunately, transferring the MongoDB database to a docker container was more difficult than expected.
 So, for now, here is a link to a Youtube-Video, where I demonstrate the Django application with all the features:

-If you want to test Python scripts in *data_prep* the files *offers.csv* and *hotels.csv* both have to be in that directory.
+If you want to test the Python scripts in *data_prep* the files *offers.csv* and *hotels.csv* both have to be in that directory.
 The required Python libraries can be found in *holiday_search\requirements.txt*.